bibekdari/localizationFileGenerator/README.md

 # Localization file generator
 I have used SimpleXLSX class 0.8.12 (Official) to parse xlsx file.
-Read more about it in [https://github.com/shuchkin/simplexlsx](https://github.com/shuchkin/simplexls)
+Read more about it in [here](https://github.com/shuchkin/simplexls)

 **Bibek Sharma Timalsina**

 *Hey, guys, please ★ the package for my motivation :)*

 ## Usage
 1. Just install apache.
-You can use xampp or mamp.
+(You can use [xampp](https://www.apachefriends.org/download.html) or mamp or wamp).
 2. Run apache server
 3. Clone this repo in htdocs folder.
 4. Change the content of provided excel.xlsx file according to your requirement